ssbc/ssb-index-feeds-spec/README.md

 # Feedless identity

+FIXME: this concept is morphing into a [fusion identity spec](https://github.com/ssb-ngi-pointer/fusion-identity-spec)

 Feedless identity is a concept where multiple regular identities are linked together with a specific purpose, such as belonging to the same physical person (same-as).
 The identity will have keypair that is